Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Introduction

 \subsubsection{The Quantum Approximate Optimization Algorithm}

-First, we review the Quantum Approximate Optimization Algorithm (QAOA) in the context of the Max-Cut problem.
+First, we review QAOA in the context of the Max-Cut problem.
 QAOA is performed on $n$ qubits (with $n$ being the number of vertices in the input graph) with the final measurement being a bitstring of length $n$ corresponding to a cut $(S,V \setminus S)$ with $S = \{i : i\text{th bit is } 0\}$.

 For depth-$p$ QAOA, the quantum circuit alternates between applying a cost Hamiltonian $H_C = \frac{1}{2} \sum_{(i,j)\in E} w_{ij} (1 - \sigma_i^z \sigma_j^z)$ and a mixing Hamiltonian $H_B = \sum_{i \in [n]} \sigma_i^x$.
 Here, $\sigma^x,\sigma^y,\sigma^z$ are the standard Pauli operators and $\sigma_i^k$ is the Pauli operator applied to qubit $i$ for $k\in \{x,y,z\}$.
 The cost and mixing Hamiltonians are applied a total of $p$ times to generate a variational state,